Taking a fresh look at laboratory compliance and how it can benefit you and positively impact your results

 Standardising your processes according to best-practice allows you to benefit from the years of experience and process development already done by others.
 In addition, these processes are designed to be easily audited to prove compliance.
 Even where you need to develop your own processes the ISO standards indicate clearly what you need to measure and why.
 This allows you to consider this when developing your own processes.

 Efficient processes lead to fewer mistakes, require less time to carry out and result in better data quality.
+Laboratory information management systems (LIMS) have been designed to help manage your lab operations and improve the quality of your data.

 Improved data quality

 Standardised processes result in more consistent results and this is because the processes are more easily repeatable.
 Your documentation should dictate how you take measurements, how you record them and which units of measure you use.
 They also help to ensure that you record all required values so incomplete data should become less of an issue.
-Using a computer system that enforces mandatory fields and checks data types and pre-defined lists of allowed values also helps.
+Using a computer system that enforces mandatory fields and checks data types and predefined lists of allowed values also helps.
 However, having a process that all staff understand and follow is a necessary first step.

 Confidence of study donors and collaborators